Thewbi/neorv32/README.md

 Let's use funct7 of 0b1000000 for add1.

-## Extending the Exection Engine Microcode
+## Extending the Execution Engine Microcode

 Next, since the Execution Engine checks instructions before executing them, we need to add the add1 instruction to the check.